julianquandt/jspsych-distribution-builder/README.md

      8. Login to Pavlovia.
      9. Click on "New Project" > Import Project.
 Click on the blue "Personal Access Token" text.
      10. On the newly opened link on github, click on "Generate New Token".
-     11. Give it a name (e.g. pavlovia) and set the expiry date (you can also use "no expiration" if you want to avoid having to do this process again) and click on "Generate Token"
+     11. Give it a name (e.g. pavlovia) and set the expiry date (you can also use "no expiration" if you want to avoid having to do this process again).
+Check the permission (e.g. whether it should be only for public repos or also private; make sure it matches the repository visibility of the project you want to import) and click on "Generate Token".
      12. Copy the generated token to pavlovia (on the page that sent you to the token creation) and click on "authenticate".
-     13.
+     13. You will see a list of your repositories.
+Click import next to the one you want to use.
+     14. Go to pavlovia.org (its different from where you currently are gitlab.pavlovia.org; the code part of pavlovia).
+     15. Click on dashboard > Experiments.
+Select your new experiment and change the status to "running".
+     16. You will now be able to run the experiment from any web browser, by using the link provided by pavlovia in the upper right corner.

+   If you are familiar with git:
+      1. Clone this repository, set the remote to a pavlovia gitlab repository.
+      2. Go to pavlovia.org (its different from where you currently are gitlab.pavlovia.org; the code part of pavlovia).
+      3. Click on dashboard > Experiments.
+Select your new experiment and change the status to "running".
+      4. You will now be able to run the experiment from any web browser, by using the link provided by pavlovia in the upper right corner.

+   For pavlovia, use is free, as you will not need any credits, as these are only used for saving data, which is not the case for jsPsych experiments, as the data can be saved remotely.
+As this is a whole other issue, an easy way to do this is by using my [JsPsych Datasaver tool](server.julianquandt.com/jspsych_datasaver).

   - Use heroku (more difficult setup and costs money); instructions can be found [here](https://github.com/Tuuleh/jsPsychBackendStart), advantage is that it can also take care of the data backend (which costs even more money).
   - Use a personal webserver (most complicated setup if you don't have one / know how to already).